Super-resolution microscopy: Localization microscopy

 Generally, localization microscopy is performed with fluorophores.
 Suitable fluorophores (e.g. for STORM) reside in a non-fluorescent dark state for most of the time and are activated stochastically, typically with an excitation laser of low intensity.
-A readout laser stimulates fluorescence and bleaches or photoswitches the fluorophores back to a dark state, typically within 10–100 ms. In points accumulation for imaging in nanoscale topography (PAINT), the fluorophores are nonfluorescent before binding and fluorescent after.
+A readout laser stimulates fluorescence and bleaches or photoswitches the fluorophores back to a dark state, typically within 10–100 ms. In Points Accumulation for Imaging in Nanoscale Topography (PAINT), the fluorophores are nonfluorescent before binding and afterward become fluorescent.
 The photons emitted during the fluorescent phase are collected with a camera and the resulting image of the fluorophore (which is distorted by the PSF) can be fitted with very high precision, even on the order of a few Angstroms.
 Repeating the process several thousand times ensures that all fluorophores can go through the bright state and are recorded.
 A computer then reconstructs a super-resolved image.

 The desirable traits of fluorophores used for these methods, in order to maximize the resolution, are that they should be bright.
 That is, they should have a high extinction coefficient and a high quantum yield.
 They should also possess a high contrast ratio (ratio between the number of photons emitted in the light state and the number of photons emitted in the dark state).
 Also, a densely labeled sample is desirable, according to the Nyquist criteria.

 The multitude of localization microscopy methods differ mostly in the type of fluorophores used.